keller-mark/mutation-signature-explorer-docker/README.md

 This is where iMuSE-server will look for data.
 Run `pwd` in this directory and make note of the absolute path.

+The two metadata files in the `obj` directory can be updated to specify custom signatures and/or mutation datasets.
+Please see the [wiki](https://github.com/lrgr/mutation-signature-explorer-docker/wiki) for detailed instructions about file formats.

+### The database directory
+Notice the `mysql` folder within `mutation-signature-explorer-docker`.
+This is where iMuSE-server will store the database used for saving/sharing iMuSE sessions with history.
+Run `pwd` in this directory and make note of the absolute path.

 ### The docker-compose file
 Notice the `docker-compose.yml` file within `mutation-signature-explorer-docker`.

 Update this file:

-change the backend -> volumes path to the absolute path of your `obj` directory.
+- Change the backend volumes path to the absolute path of your `obj` directory
+- Change the db volumes path to the absolute path of your `mysql` directory

 ```
 version: '2'
 services: